kevin-montrose/Cesil/README.md

 #### Formatters

-Formatters must be static methods that take a type to be serialized, an `IBufferWriter<char>`, and return a bool.
+Formatters must be static methods that take a type to be serialized, an `in WriteContext`, an `IBufferWriter<char>`, and return a bool.

 A formatter should return false if it cannot format the given value into the given `IBufferWriter<char>`.

 #### Should Serialize